JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-03-06-PointJudith-Oyster-Nutrients-DNAMethylation-MBDBS.md

 In the above code, I ran `bismark2report` for each sample, but I don't think I'm going to do that this time, as I didn't really end up using/looking at those files.
 I can always come back to it if needed.
 I will run `bismark2summary` and MultiQC.

-Should I use the .bam files from the alignment step or the deduplication step?
-I'll try w/ both.

 First, run bismark2summary code

 ```